skipcloud/skipcloud.github.io/_posts/2020-07-26-how-containerisation-works.md

 Seeing as a tarball is just a file, I can upload it to the internet, send it to a friend, or put it on a server.
 This is basically all a container is and creating this tarbar is what the command `docker build` does.
-Also, because a container has it's own file system it can run completely different operating system distributions, the host might be running Debian whilst some containers are running [Alpine Linux](https://en.wikipedia.org/wiki/Alpine_Linux) whilst other containers are running [CentOS](https://en.wikipedia.org/wiki/CentOS),
+Also, because a container has its own file system it can run completely different operating system distributions, the host might be running Debian whilst some containers are running [Alpine Linux](https://en.wikipedia.org/wiki/Alpine_Linux) whilst other containers are running [CentOS](https://en.wikipedia.org/wiki/CentOS),